dakom/bevy-issue-8992/README.md

 [https://dakom.github.io/bevy-issue-8992](https://dakom.github.io/bevy-issue-8992)

+To use just one light and no fog: [https://dakom.github.io/bevy-issue-8992?light=false&fog=false](https://dakom.github.io/bevy-issue-8992?light=false&fog=false)

-_note: the gltf assets are external, but the wasm itself is also not small... all in all, wait a while for things to load - no progress bar atm_
+_note: the gltf assets are external, but the wasm itself is also not small... all in all, wait a while for things to load_

 # About